PTSD is me.

 Stories throughout my childhood that I never thought to think about before started to spill out of my mouth.
 Soon I began to realize that my problems lied far beyond just anxiety.

 Then the dreaded result came out that I had all along been suffering from PTSD.

 I didn’t want to believe it to be honest.
-I refused to talk about it with anyone else after I was told.
-I wanted to so bad but I feared I would be misunderstood.
-After all, people like me don’t have ptsd.
+I refused to talk about it with anyone else because I feared that I would be misunderstood.
+After all , most people think that people like me don’t have PTSD.

 Recently it has been laid on my heart to dig deeper.
 I want to understand more.

-So I started to take on the hard work.
+So I started to take on some hard self development work.

 I’m realizing that this will be a lifelong mission to combat, and that I will always be in battle with it.
 This is me.
 This is my life.
-And I accept that.
+And I accept that now.

 Because after everything I have been through and the terrorizing thoughts that have gone through my mind, I’m still here.

 I have looked into the meaning behind PTSD and have found mostly articles written from a perspective that I haven’t really been able to relate to.

 I’m not a solider or a veteran.
 I’ve never been to a war zone.